Editorial Style Guide

 full—Compound adjectives with full are hyphenated before the noun and open after the noun: full-length mirror, full-blown investigation, full-scale attack.
 The mirror was full length.
 The drawing was full scale.
 Almost all compound nouns with full are open: full dress, full house, full moon (but fullback).
 Consult Webster’s.

 fundraiser (n.), fundraising (n., adj.): Our committee will hold a fundraiser.
 Fundraising is hard work.
-Our committee will hold a fundraising event.
+They attended a fundraising event.

 (6) The Associated Press Stylebook and Briefing on Media Law (2011), p.
 85